AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

   </dd>
 </dl>

 Notice similarities across the React definitions?
-For React rendering *always* means "executing function components", and client and server components *both* provide what is needed to build and update the Virtual DOM.
+For React rendering *always* means "executing function components", and Client and Server Components *both* provide what is needed to build and update the Virtual DOM.

 ## Streams, Suspense, and RSCs
 Performance is always a concern when building an application.
 But there are two kinds of performance: actual performance and perceived performance.